CharlieNapo/weather-service-backend/README.md

 # Questions for interview

-Please prepare answer for these questions in advance of the interview.
+Please prepare answers for these questions in advance of the interview.

 - What would you approach to returning data be if a request is made between two times that the https://openweathermap.org/forecast5 data set supports.
 - How will you scale the weather service to handle increasing load.